SanMinnHtun/burmese_voice_pose_corrector/README.md

-# An AI agent for correcting exercise pose
+# An AI agent for correcting exercise poses